NoxUltima/eliph/README.md

 - `var` is now the weakest signal available when you define a variable in JavaScript.
 The variable may or may not be reassigned, and the variable may or may not be used for an entire function, or just for the purpose of a block or loop.
 - A variable without any of the above prefixes are considered global and therefore will be modified by any function or method.

-The common data types in TypeScript, are:
+The variable types are from TypeScript, which are:

 - `number`, `string`, `boolean`, `enum`, `void`, `null`, `undefined`/`none`, `any`, `never`, `array`, `object` and `tuple`.

-and their equivalent categories in Java:
+and subtypes as in Java or C#:

 - `char` under `string`,
 - `byte`, `short`, `int`, `long`, `decimal` and `double` and `float` under `number`.